 Looking for an awesome science experiment?
 This project uses three common household items to make an amazing reaction!
 Watch as foam soars into the air and gets squeezed out of a bottle.
 Get your child excited for science with this hands-on project!

 What You Do:

-- Next add 3-4 drops of food coloring to the peroxide and pour the peroxide through the funnel into the bottle.
+- Have her add 4 drops of food coloring into the peroxide.
+Put this mixture into the bottle.

 - Put the yeast mixture into the bottle, and remove the funnel immediately.

 - Encourage your child to touch the outside of the bottle.
 Does the temperature change?

 Foam will soon soar out and then fall into the pan!
 Invite your child to play with the safe foam, which is a mixture of soap, water, and oxygen.
 Because the reaction produced heat (exothermic reaction), the bottle will be warm!
 Yeast is a catalyst, so when hydrogen peroxide is mixed with it and dish liquid, foam will be formed!
 Have your child use different amounts of the products to see which produces the biggest physical reaction.

 Mike is a 20-year veteran science teacher, and runs an online business (www.scienceinabag.com).
 Over the years Mike has studied trends in science, education, and finance, conducting research, developing programs, and writing articles on these topics.